Tools - Rubrics

 A rubric is a tool for scoring an assignment, presentation, or project that separately examines the component parts related to each of the objectives for the work.
 In assessing student learning, a rubric can provide the basis both for grading for an individual student, and also feedback to the instructor about how well all students, combined, achieved the goals.
 The latter use is assessment.

-"Rubrics Presentation at Tri-College retreat" [pdf] for our Teagle Foundation Systematic Improvement Grant: Sustainable Department-Level Assessment of Student Learning at Haverford College, by Robin Huntington Shores, Director of Institutional Research, January 26, 2010.
+"Rubrics Presentation at Tri-College retreat" [pdf] for our Teagle Foundation Systematic Improvement Grant: Sustainable Department-Level Assessment of Student Learning at Haverford College, by Robin Huntington Shores, Director of Institutional Effectiveness, Research & Assessment, January 26, 2010.

 (A number of the projects for the grant mentioned above made use of rubrics.
 See the project's Website for more information.)